 In some form or fashion, it probably always will — which is why continuing to hone your SEO skills is so important.

-So, let’s discuss three critical (but pretty simple) steps you can take right away to improve each of the three elements of your SEO practice.
+So, let’s discuss three critical (but pretty simple) moves you can take right away to improve each of the three elements of your SEO practice.

-These are steps that will help you maintain a smart, consistent SEO practice that delivers reliable results into the future.
+These are tips that will help you deliver reliable results into the future.

-The first step — which relates to search — is to make sure you actively work to understand the language your ideal audience uses.
+The first tip — which relates to search — is to make sure you actively work to understand the language your ideal audience uses.

 That is how you ensure your content has as good a chance at surfacing for text-based searches as it does for spoken searches and, eventually, for thought searches.